Howard N. Watson: Exhibitions

 Watson exhibited his paintings, participated in award programs and was a fixture with the Rittenhouse Square Art Show for several decades, including chairman of its annual competition in 1989.
 In 1988, the organization awarded a watercolor prize in his name.

 He also participated in shows by the Pyramid Club, a social organization of Black professional men that held an annual art exhibit starting in 1941.
 He was joined in its 1960 show by Benjamin Britt, Reba Dickerson-Hill, Robert Jefferson, Samuel J. Brown Jr. and Dox Thrash.
 Watson's father had been a member of the club.
 In 1962, Watson, director of George Beach Studios, a Black-owned commercial art company, exhibited at the Little Gallery in Philadelphia as part of the Philadelphia Arts Festival.

 In 1968, he exhibited in the first of a series of shows at Cheyney State College (now university) with an aim to broaden the scope of the school's 1,900 students.
 He exhibited often at Newman Galleries starting in the 1960s.
-He was one of three artists in a show in 1966, and a Philadelphia Inquirer reviewer called his works "picturesque transcriptions of Philadelphia life convey the bustle of city streets in realistic watercolors.
+He was one of three artists in a show in 1966, and a Philadelphia Inquirer reviewer noted that his "picturesque transcriptions of Philadelphia life convey the bustle of city streets in realistic watercolors.
 They are agreeably fresh and rewarding in best examples, although sometimes Watson lets himself be overwhelmed by masses of detail."
 He also was featured in a solo show at the gallery that year.

-In 1967, he participated in "Black Projection ’67" at the Southwest-Belmont Branch of the YWCA whose aim was to honor Black artists.
+In 1967, he participated in "Black Projection '67" at the Southwest-Belmont Branch of the YWCA whose aim was to honor Black artists.
 Others represented included Benjamin Britt, Reba Dickerson-Hill and Humbert Howard.
-Watson was featured in a major exhibition of Black artists from across the country titled "Afro American Artists, 1800-1969."
+Watson was featured in a major exhibition of Black artists from across the country titled Afro American Artists, 1800–1969.
 It was mounted by the Philadelphia School District and the Philadelphia Civic Center Museum.
-At La Salle University’s Black Student Union in 1969, he joined Benjamin Britt, Humbert Howard, Barbara Bullock, Paul Keene and Louis B. Sloan in an African American Arts Festival featuring 28 artists.
+At La Salle University's Black Student Union in 1969, he joined Britt, Howard, Barbara Bullock, Paul Keene and Louis B. Sloan in an African American Arts Festival featuring 28 artists.